-- The Student Conduct Administrator will be available to speak with the parent(s)/guardian(s) of the Complainant and Respondent to answer any questions about the process.
-It is the student’s responsibility to provide parent(s)/guardian(s) with copies of hearing materials if they desire.
-This information will not be provided by the Office of Student Rights and Responsibilities, College Life, or Department of Public Safety.
+The Student Conduct Administrator will be available to speak with the parent(s)/guardian(s) of the Complainant and Respondent to answer any questions about the process.

-- The Student Conduct Administrator will produce written charges to be delivered to the Complainant and Respondent.
+- The Title IX Director will produce notification of charges to be delivered to the Complainant and Respondent.
 The charge letter should indicate the elements of this policy that are alleged to have been violated.
-In addition to the formal charge letter, the Complainant and Respondent will receive copies of written statements provided by witnesses during the inquiry process (these may be received after the charge letter).
-The Complainant and Respondent will have 7 (seven) calendar days from receipt of the charge letter and statements to submit a response to the Student Conduct Administrator to be shared with the panel or the Vice President for College Life and Dean of Students .
+The Complainant and Respondent will have five (5) calendar days from receipt of the charge letter and statements to submit an additional response to the Title IX Director to be shared with the panel or the Vice President for College Life and Dean of Students .

 - Adjudication of the Sexual Misconduct and Relationship Violence Policy will be conducted by a panel or the Vice President for College Life and Dean of Students based on availability.
-The Student Conduct Administrator will prepare a written report of the investigation for the panel or the Vice President for College Life and Dean of Students (from here on referred to as Adjudicator).
+The investigative report will be provided to the panel or the Vice President for College Life and Dean of Students (from here on referred to as Adjudicator).

 - The Adjudicator will base their decision on the information available in the written report.
+The Adjudicator will have the opportunity to meet with both the complainant and the respondent during the scheduled hearing, to ask any additional questions of the parties involved.
 If the Adjudicator has insufficient information, they may follow-up with the investigator to get additional information from the Complainant, Respondent, witnesses, and any other information that is deemed relevant and pertinent to the case.